• T-score [ statistics ]

 • text type

-[We follow Biber (1989) in using text type as a generic term for the many ways in which a text might be classified.] a text type refers to values assigned to structures (e.g. documents, paragraphs, sentences and others) inside a corpus.
-Text types are sometimes called metadata or header information.
-Text types can refer to the source (newspaper, book etc.), medium (spoken, written), time (year, century) or any other type of information about the text.
-Not all corpora have documents annotated for text types.
-Corpora can be divided into subcorpora based on text types and searches and other analysis can be performed only on texts belonging to the selected text type.
-The text type selector is used to limit the analysis to only certain text types.
-Text type (metadata) selector Users can include metadata into their corpora.
-If the metadata are in the required format, they will be converted to text types and will appear in the text type selector.
-Conventions for inserting metadata manually
+[We follow Biber (1989) in using text type as a generic term for the many ways in which a text might be classified.]
+A text type refers to values assigned to structures (e.g. documents, paragraphs, sentences or others) inside a corpus.
+Text types can refer to the source (newspaper, book, etc.), medium (spoken, written), time (year, century), or any other type of information about the text. (more…)

 • TMX – Translation Memory eXchange format